Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 - They need a large enclosure, or at least a decent sized cage and plenty of opportunities to get out and walk around.

-- My geese do not like him.
-I think it may be because of his long tail, or maybe it is that tongue flicking out every once in a while.
-I guess they think he looks like a snake and when he sits in the doorway they will not even try to go outside.
+- My geese do not like the tegus.
+I think it may be because of the long tail, or maybe it is that tongue flicking out every once in a while.
+I guess they think a Tegu looks like a snake and when a lizard is sitting in the doorway, they will not even try to go inside.

 But is a Tegu the best lizard to share a house with?
 Definitely.

 Is there anything I regret about having one of these pets?
 I just regret not getting a Tegu sooner.
 I have worked around Tegus since the mid-1970s but always thought there was another type of lizard or snake that would fit my family even better.